-This Romanian vegetable spread or Zacusca, as we call it in Romanian, is something I would make every year, at the end of the summer.
-It is a combination of roasted eggplant, roasted peppers, fresh tomato juice or paste, and onions, all slowly cooked together to perfection.
+This Romanian vegetable spread-Zacusca, as we call it in Romanian, is something I would make every year at the end of the summer.
+It combines roasted eggplant, roasted peppers, fresh tomato juice or paste, and onions, all slowly cooked to perfection.

 I actually can it in jars and consume it during the winter.
-We serve it as an appetizer, but we also eat it on slices of fresh bread.
+We serve it as an appetizer, but we also eat it on slices of fresh bread as a meal.

-You can create a delicious platter with your favorite cheese, cold cuts, fresh red onion and the vegetable spread zacusca, like in the picture below.
-This is a traditional Transylvanian appetizer with local fresh products from the farms around.
+You can create a delicious platter with your favorite cheese, cold cuts, fresh red onion, and the vegetable spread zacusca, like in the picture below.

-This vegetable spread is a delicious way to preserve vegetables from the garden and have a taste of summer when the cold weather arrives.
+This vegetable spread is a delicious way to preserve vegetables from the garden and taste summer when the cold weather arrives.

 Most Eastern European countries have a version of this spread.
-In some countries, the spread has more peppers and no eggplants, in other countries they use more tomatoes and less peppers.
+In some countries, the spread has more peppers and no eggplants.
+In other countries, they use more tomatoes and fewer peppers.

-The vegetable spread is made with roasted vegetables, so the next steps are going to be about that.
-We will start with the eggplants, because they are the heart and the star of this spread.
+The vegetable spread uses roasted vegetables, so I will explain how to prepare them first.
+We will start with the eggplants because they are the heart and star of this spread.

-There are different ways to cook the eggplants.
-I used them all and they all work.
+There are different ways to cook eggplants.
+I used them all, and they all work.
 It all depends on whatever your possibilities are and the time of year.
-However, each method has an effect on the taste of the eggplant salad that you will, for sure, notice.

 The eggplant salad made with grilled eggplants will taste really smoky and delicious!
 Here is another recipe that has roasted peppers also.

-Chop the eggplants on a wood board with a special wooden/plastic knife made especially for this purpose (if you are Romanian and have one, of course) or with a regular knife.
+Chop the eggplants on a wooden board with a special wooden/plastic knife made especially for this purpose (if you are Romanian and have one, of course) or with a regular knife.

 After you are done with this step, set the eggplants aside and go to the next step.

-Remove the seeds and cut the peppers in thin slices or chop them small, as you like.
+Remove the seeds and cut the peppers into thin slices or chop them small, as you like.
 Set aside.

 The pan sits on the stove on lower heat and needs to be supervised at all times.
 You also need to stir in the pan most of the time to make sure nothing sticks to the bottom.